 HETTINGER, NORTH DAKOTA

 Due to several years of dry weather, the City of Hettinger’s secondary sanitary lagoon cell had dried up from evaporation and irrigation, causing the thin sections of the liner to crack.
-When water was placed into the secondary cell, the cracks did not seal and water seeped at a high rate down the hill to the primary cell.
+When water was placed into the secondary cell, the cracks did not seal, and water seeped at a high rate down the hill to the primary cell.
 The water also flowed across the top of the berm, which provided access to the lift station, causing impassible conditions and allowing weeds to grow at an increased rate.
 Additionally, the seepage had decreased available treated water for irrigation.
-In order to control seepage to groundwater and provide the right environmental conditions for wastewater treatment, the City needed to remove and replace the existing liner immediately.
+To control seepage to groundwater and provide favorable environmental conditions for wastewater treatment, the City needed to remove and replace the existing liner immediately.

 This project replaced the cracked lining, installed an impermeable high-density, environmentally friendly polyethylene plastic liner, and sealed the entire pond, allowing treated water to be retained and used for irrigation.
 Primary Cells #1 & #2 are pumped into secondary Cell #3 two or three times a year.
 Then the city golf course pumps this treated water to a holding pond located at the golf course for irrigation.